 In the hope of developing a more precise description of planetary motions, the Danish astronomer Tycho Brahe (1546-1601) amassed a great number of observations that were more accurate and complete than any previous ones.
 This was before the days of telescopes, and he used ingenious measuring instruments that resembled large gun sights with graduated circles.
 These data were eventually interpreted by Tycho’s assistant and successor, Johannes Kepler (1571-1630), who was able to determine precise mathematical laws from them.

 Since circular motions could not describe Tycho’s accurate observations of the planets, Kepler concluded that non-circular shapes were required.
-In 1605, after four years of computations, Kepler found that the observed planetary orbits could be described by ellipses with the Sun at one focus.
+In 1605, after four years of computations, Kepler found that the observed planetary orbits could be described by ellipses with the Sun at one focus (Fig. 1.11).
 This ultimately became known as Kepler’s first law of planetary motion.

 A planet speeds up when it approaches the Sun, and slows down when it moves away from the Sun, and that accounts for the varying planetary speeds observed from Earth.
-Kepler was able to state the relationship in a precise mathematical form that can be explained with the help of the Figure.
+Kepler was able to state the relationship in a precise mathematical form that can be explained with the help of Figure 1.12.
 Imagine a line drawn from the Sun to a planet.
 As the planet swings about its elliptical path, the line (which will increase and decrease in length) sweeps out a surface at a constant rate.
-This is also known as the "law of equal areas".
-During the three equal time intervals shown, the planet moves through different arcs because its orbital speed changes, but the areas swept out are equal.
+This is also known as the ""law of equal areas"".
+During the three equal time intervals shown in Figure 1.12, the planet moves through different arcs because its orbital speed changes, but the areas swept out are equal.

 Galileo, the telescope, and the unseen cosmos